realmorg/realm/apps/web/src/pages/docs/learn/script.md

   <script-flow-demo></script-flow-demo>
 </realm-demo>

-Great job!
-Inside the script, you have the freedom to perform various operations and implement custom logic to enhance your custom elements.
-With this knowledge, you have now covered 80% of Realm's core concepts.
+Fantastic work!
+Within custom scripts, you have the flexibility to carry out a wide array of operations and implement custom logic, greatly enhancing the capabilities of your custom elements.
+With this knowledge, you've already grasped 80% of Realm's fundamental concepts.

+## What's next?

-Now, let's move on to the next tutorial, where we will explore how to import elements from across the web.
-And it will demonstrate how you can leverage the power of custom elements to import and use elements from different website or 3rd-parties, expanding the capabilities and functionality of your Realm apps.
+Now, let's move on to the next tutorial, where we'll delve into the intriguing world of importing elements from the vast expanse of the web.
+This tutorial will demonstrate how you can harness the power of custom elements to import and utilize components from various websites and third-party sources.
+This capability will significantly expand the functionalities and possibilities of your Realm applications.

-By importing elements from the web, you can tap into a vast ecosystem of pre-built elements saving you time and effort in developing everything from scratch.
-This tutorial will guide you through the process of importing and integrating external elements seamlessly into your projects.
+By importing elements from the web, you'll gain access to a rich ecosystem of pre-built components, saving you valuable time and effort that would otherwise be spent on developing everything from the ground up.
+The upcoming tutorial will provide a step-by-step guide on importing and seamlessly integrating external elements into your projects.

-Get ready to unlock a world of possibilities as we delve into the exciting realm of <anchor-link href="/docs/learn/reusability">importing elements across the web</anchor-link> in the next tutorial!
+Prepare to unlock a world of opportunities as we embark on an exciting journey into the realm of <anchor-link href="/docs/learn/reusability">importing elements across the web</anchor-link> in our next tutorial!